blackpython890/TSAI/README.md

 Importance of Normalization , Batch normalization , Regularization of Datasets.
 Thin line difference between normalization and equalization.

 Work link Summary :
-- Train MNIST Dataset to get 99.40% accuracy with given contraint and add regularization.Kindly check the [worklink](https://github.com/jagatabhay/TSAI/S6) to know more.
+- Train MNIST Dataset to get 99.40% accuracy with contraint and add regularization to it.Kindly check the [worklink](https://github.com/jagatabhay/TSAI/S6) to know more.
 - Parameters :
 - Epoch : 15
 - Learning Rate :